 Away from the office, Alan is interested in the sport of bowls, having represented Guernsey on a number of occasions.
 Otherwise he enjoys the beaches of Guernsey for both swimming and kayaking.

 Sara’s expertise covers a wide spectrum of private client work, including family, childcare, matrimonial, domestic abuse, asset tracing, prenuptial agreements, criminal (including complex financial cases), adoption, property and inheritance.
 She has built an extensive family, childcare and criminal practice.

-Sara is considered a leader in childcare matters and is regularly appointed by the Court to appear on behalf of a child or children.
+Sara is considered a leader in childcare matters and is Co-Head of the Family Bar, and Chair Person of Choices (Guernsey Contraceptive Service).
+Sara is regularly appointed by the Court to appear on behalf of a child or children.
 Childcare law in Guernsey has changed dramatically over the period of Sara’s qualification and has undergone a complete overhaul resulting in new laws being implemented from January 2010.
 Sara has been at the forefront of this developing area of expertise and has featured in the majority of leading judgments over the past few years, including the separate representation of children and a judicial review of local departmental decisions.

 Sara is also a highly experienced criminal lawyer and has acted in many high profile criminal cases which have come before both the Magistrate’s Court and the Royal Court in recent years.
 Outside of work Sara is a Director of Guernsey FC and the Chairperson of the Guernsey Family Planning Organisation.
 She is also a keen Basketball player!